 In 1996, Dr. James B. McNeer succeeded Dr. Clarence Maze as Richard Bland College’s third President.
 Dr. McNeer introduced a residential life program.
 The Residential Village completed in 2008 is comprised of two dormitories, Freedom Hall and Patriot Hall, which together originally housed 250 students.
 A new Science and Technology Building was added in 2010, and in recognition of his service to the College, the building was named James B. McNeer Hall.
 Dr. McNeer retired in 2012.

 In 2012, Dr. Debbie L. Sydow succeeded Dr. James McNeer as Richard Bland College’s fourth president.
 Dr. Sydow worked with College stakeholders to develop a far-reaching strategic plan that was approved by the Board of Visitors in 2013; expanded student housing; resurrected intercollegiate athletics; and centralized the Academic Quad on West Campus by re-purposing the former Ernst Hall, which houses state-of-the-art social sciences and humanities classrooms and a 220-seat auditorium.

+In 2025, Richard Bland College entered a new era when the Virginia General Assembly approved the establishment of an independent Board of Visitors.
+For decades, RBC operated under a shared governance structure with William & Mary, even as its mission, student population, and regional role continued to evolve.
+Today, as Virginia’s only public junior college and a growing hub for dual enrollment, workforce innovation, and upward mobility, RBC requires a governance model that reflects its distinct identity and impact.
+An Independent board allows the College to be more nimble, strengthen regional partnerships, and tailor its programs to meet the educational and economic needs of Southside Virginia and beyond.

 Accreditation